iNZightVIT/iNZightMR/cran-comments.md

 * any necessary calls to par() have been followed immediately with on.exit to preserve the user's workspace
-* there are no reference materials for the methods in this package as it was part of a student's research project
+* there are no reference materials for the methods in this package (it was part of a student's unpublished research project)
 * there are no external dependencies

 In previous submissions, I have: